rashmirrajashekara/docs/product-guides/Foundational & Workload Security.md

 - Install `openssl` on the Kubernetes control node

-- Ensure a docker registry is running locally or remotely.
+- Ensure a container registry is running locally or remotely.

   > **Note:** For the single-node `microk8s` deployment, a registry can be brought up by using microk8s addons.
 More details can be found in the Microk8s documentation.
 This is not mandatory; if a remote registry already exists, it can be used.
   >
-  > **Note:** For multi-node `kubeadm` deployment, a docker registry is required.
+  > **Note:** For multi-node `kubeadm` deployment, a container registry is required.

-- Push all container images to docker registry.
+- Push all container images to container registry.

   ```
   # Without TLS enabled